Skip to main content

 What’s Covered:

 Joyce Carol Oates, Aaron Sorkin, and Vanessa Williams are all Syracuse University alumni.
 And another famous graduate?
-The current president of the United States, Joe Biden, earned his Juris Doctor (JD) degree from the university.
+The 46th president of the United States, Joe Biden, earned his Juris Doctor (JD) degree from the university.

 Want to learn more about Syracuse?
 Keep reading to find out all about the research university’s claims to fame.